Kids working in the piles of rock and chrome.

 Once a booming mining town, Bulqize sits on one of the largest chromium reserves in the world.
-Since they first opened in the late 1940s, these mines have supplied roughly 18 million tons of chromium, an important metal in the production of stainless steel.
+Since they first opened in the late 1940s, these mines have supplied roughly 18 million tonnes of chromium, an important metal in the production of stainless steel.
 This was the backbone of Albania’s economy during the country’s half-century of communist rule.

 Today, business is not what it used to be, but private enterprises are still extracting the precious metal, digging deeper into the ground and opening up new galleries.
 Albchrome, owned by Albanian oligarch Samir Mane, is a major employer in the town.
 Alongside the large enterprises, there is another mining industry: an informal one, squeezing profits from some of the old abadoned shafts and the slag heaps dug out from the mines.
 This is where people like Violeta Koci and Shpendi Lloshi work.

 Shpendi, eight years old, and his father Guri, 37.
 Shpendis father works below ground in the mine, Shpendi works above.

 It’s Saturday, and Shpendi has been here since early morning, scuttling up and down the steep piles of sharp rocks, turning over stone after stone.
 All the pickings of chromite or rocks with mineral residue he finds go into his white plastic bucket.

 Although it’s late in the afternoon, Shpendi does not look tired or worn out.
 His father Guri, 37, is a professional miner, working underground extracting the ore, but on his days off he usually works together with Shpendi.

 "I’m not worried about my son" he says, and gently ruffles the hair on Shpendi’s head.